Our Story

 We lost our only child, Melanie Markman, unexpectedly to suicide.

 Melanie was an Industrial Engineer and her last professional role was with the Department of Defense near her home in Savannah, GA.
-She was proud of her home in Savannah because she purchased it by herself, and she had worked hard to put her unique and vibrant character into every square foot of it.
+She was proud of her home because she purchased it by herself, and she had worked hard to put her unique and vibrant character into every square foot of it.

 Melanie is pictured below with, Diana, her first dog.
 Diana ignited Melanie's love for animals.
 A passion that blossomed into her rescuing animals off the streets of Savannah to get them to safety.
 She rescued an opossum and even nursed a baby kitten despite her allergies!
 Then she drove across several states to relocate the same kitten to a good home.
 There was nothing Melanie wouldn't do to take care of an animal and every animal was worthy of her affection!